craigmiller160/home-infrastructure/README.md

 ## Secrets

 A file called `.secrets` must be placed in the root of this project.
 It needs to contain 1Password credentials so that various projects here can access values within 1Password.
+It should also have the admin password for Grafana.
 The file should look like this:

 ```
 onepassword_creds=BASE_64_ENCODED_CREDENTIALS_JSON
 onepassword_token=TOKEN_VALUE
+grafana_admin_password=PASSWORD
 ```